plutus-terminal/plutus-terminal/README.md

 ## 🛠️  Installation

 Plutus terminal is a python package and depends on multiple modules.
-You can install it downloading the PyApp excutable, from pip or build it using poetry.
+You can install it downloading the PyApp excutable, from pipx or build it using poetry.

 <details>
 <summary>